How a rather mundane space storm knocked out 40 SpaceX satellites

 Geomagnetic storms are rated on a scale of G1 to G5 by NOAA, but Skov said this storm registered as “only active conditions” — not even reaching the lowest G1 storm level.
 “We see lots of storms like this.
 They happen literally once a week.”

-However, another solar storm was lurking behind this one and took scientists by surprise.
+However, another solar storm was lurking behind this one, and it took scientists by surprise.

-“We had essentially one observation that was line of sight, which means that we look from Earth to the sun and we see the structure that’s coming at us,” said Skov.
+“We had essentially one observation that was line of sight, which means that we look from Earth to the sun and we see the structure that’s coming at us,” Skov said.
 “But if there are other things hidden inside that structure or just behind it, it’s very difficult to pull that out or discern.”

-When SpaceX launched their satellites on Thursday, the second storm was ramping up.
-The storm was rated a G1, stronger than the first but still relatively weak.
+When SpaceX launched its satellites Feb.
+3, the second storm was ramping up.
+The storm was rated G1, stronger than the first but still relatively weak.

-Skov said, however, the effects from the two successive storms piled up to cause Earth’s atmosphere to inflate, or puff out.
+Skov said the effects of the two successive storms, however, caused Earth’s atmosphere to inflate, or puff out.

-Think of Earth’s atmosphere like a bicycle tire, said Skov.
-When the first solar storm hit, the storm’s magnetic field drove currents that caused Earth’s upper atmosphere and particles to move in one direction.
+Think of Earth’s atmosphere like a bicycle tire, Skov said.
+When the first solar storm hit, its magnetic field drove currents that caused Earth’s upper atmosphere and particles to move in one direction.
 The motion continued for nearly an entire day.

-When the second surprise solar storm hit, however, it was oriented in such a way to cause the motion of Earth’s upper atmosphere to reverse directions, said Skov.
-The friction and energy of those two opposing forces released heat in quantities more than models had anticipated — similar to the frictional heat released when trying to stop and reverse a moving bicycle tire with your hand.
+When the second surprise solar storm hit, however, it was oriented in such a way as to cause the motion of Earth’s upper atmosphere to reverse direction, Skov said.
+The friction and energy of the two opposing forces released heat in quantities more than models had anticipated — similar to the frictional heat released when trying to stop and reverse a moving bicycle tire with your hand.

 “Your atmosphere is going to inflate a lot when you have to spin down the atmosphere and cause it to spin the other way,” said Skov, who also releases space weather forecasts regularly on her YouTube channel.